dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ```

 #### Year
 The following function, along with its function call, creates a new categorical variable that is equal to the year in which the event occurred.
-This factor will be used to analyze health and economic impacts over time.
+This factor will be used to analyze health and economic impact trends over time.